 I’m fifty – back in the job-market, qualifications out-of-date and up against my sons.

-To put it in more positive terms and with a gadget spin – I’m a retro-model from the 1960s based on a face-to-face operating system.
+In human terms I am a domestically-challenged mother, volunteer, part-time worker, job-juggler, and unreliable feminist … a ‘five-a-day’ woman, well-stretched and on the brink – a retro-model from the 1960s based on a face-to-face operating system.
 My memory needs upgrading and my download speeds need to be improved, but I am confident that I should increase in value with a little technical attention.

-It’s disheartening enough to know that a few months before I was born Lieutenant Valentina Tereshkova, 26, had already orbited the Earth in a Russian spaceship.
+It’s disheartening to know that a few months before I was born Lieutenant Valentina Tereshkova, 26, had already orbited the Earth in a Russian spaceship.
 Half a century later I’ve done hundreds of thousands of miles in Japanese cars but even 60,000 circumnavigating the M25 in the capsule of a Toyota iQ is not quite the same.

 The reality is that I fell off the learning curve at around the time my sons were born.
 Collapse of ego, sleep, and all ‘best-practice’ aspirations was a journey of extremes far beyond the formal workplace.
 Flexibility, low standards, imaginative time-keeping and a way with baked beans became second nature but none of these leads back into the well-organised, high-salaried environment I’m sure is out there somewhere.